Nobel Prize in Chemistry: Award ceremony

 The committee and institution serving as the selection board for the prize typically announce the names of the laureates in October.
-The prize is then awarded at formal ceremonies held annually on 10 December, the anniversary of Alfred Nobel's death.
-"The highlight of the Nobel Prize Award Ceremony in Stockholm is when each Nobel Laureate steps forward to receive the prize from the hands of His Majesty the King of Sweden.
-The Nobel Laureate receives three things: a diploma, a medal and a document confirming the prize amount" ("What the Nobel Laureates Receive").
+The prize is then awarded at formal ceremonies held annually on December 10, the anniversary of Alfred Nobel's death.
 Later the Nobel Banquet is held in Stockholm City Hall.

-A maximum of three laureates and two different works may be selected.
-The award can be given to a maximum of three recipients per year.
-It consists of a gold medal, a diploma, and a cash grant.

 Nomination and selection

 The Nobel Laureates in chemistry are selected by a committee that consists of five members elected by the Royal Swedish Academy of Sciences.
 In its first stage, several thousand people are asked to nominate candidates.
 These names are scrutinized and discussed by experts until only the laureates remain.
-This slow and thorough process, is arguably what gives the prize its importance.
+This slow and thorough process is arguably what gives the prize its importance.

-Forms, which amount to a personal and exclusive invitation, are sent to about three thousand selected individuals to invite them to submit nominations.
-The names of the nominees are never publicly announced, and neither are they told that they have been considered for the Prize.
-Nomination records are sealed for fifty years.
-In practice, some nominees do become known.
+Forms are sent to about three thousand selected individuals to invite them to submit nominations.
+The names of the nominees are never publicly announced, and neither are nominees told that they have been considered for the Prize.
+Nomination records are sealed for fifty years, but in practice, some nominees do become known.
 It is also common for publicists to make such a claim – founded or not.

-The nominations are screened by committee, and a list is produced of approximately two hundred preliminary candidates.
+The nominations are screened by the committee, and a list is produced of approximately two hundred preliminary candidates.
 This list is forwarded to selected experts in the field.
 They remove all but approximately fifteen names.
-The committee submits a report with recommendations to the appropriate institution.
+The committee then submits a report with recommendations to the appropriate institution.

-While posthumous nominations are not permitted, awards can occur if the individual died in the months between the nomination and the decision of the prize committee.
+While posthumous nominations are not permitted, awards can occur if the individual dies in the months between the nomination and the decision of the prize committee.